jorgegv/rage1/doc/DATAGEN.md

 * `BEGIN_RULE` and `END_RULE`: start and end of a rule definition

 * `SCREEN`: mandatory.
-Specifies what screen this rule must be run on
+Specifies what screen this rule must be run on.
+If the rule is assigned to the special screen `__EVENTS__` then it is assigned to the global game events rule table

-* `WHEN`: mandatory.
+* `WHEN`: mandatory, except if screen is `__EVENTS__`.
 Specifies when this rule must be run.
 See previous section for valid values.
-For `GAME_LOOP`: the rule will be checked on every iteration of the game loop.
-Be careful with rules in this table, they may heavily affect performance of the game
+For `GAME_LOOP`: the rule will be checked on every iteration of the game loop, so be careful with rules in this table, they may heavily affect game performance.
+When the rule is assigned to the `__EVENTS__` special name, the `WHEN` clause is ignored if present

 * `CHECK`: specifies a condition to be checked.
 See previous section for valid values.
 There must be at least one `CHECK` and there may be more